BCom (Honours) in Global Accounting Practices with AIA UK (Bachelor of Commerce Honours in Global Accounting Practices with AIA UK)

 The B.Com (H) has seen a surge increase in demand in the last decade.
 As more and more students are joining B.Com (H) courses in large numbers due to career opportunities that the commerce field provides.
 There are ample job opportunities for the B.Com (H) programme and the best performing students will always shine in their careers after their B.Com (H) and experience healthy and progressive career growth.

-Career Scope of BCom Honours in Global Accounting Practices with AIA UK
+Placement of BCom Honours in Global Accounting Practices with AIA UK

 Career opportunities are available in government and private companies.
 Potential career roles: